Japan manufacturers' mood slips but hovers near decade high - Reuters Tankan

 Retailers were more muted, a concern for the health of private consumption that constitutes some 60 percent of the economy.

 “The operating rate of buildings is performing well.
-Marked increase in activity is seen among the wealthy who seek residences worth 300 million yen to 1 billion yen ($8.75 million).
+Marked increase in activity is seen among the wealthy who seek residences worth 300 million yen to 1 billion yen (6.71 million pounds).
 Demand for real estate among ordinary people is slow,” a real estate firm said.

 The Bank of Japan’s last tankan showed big manufacturers were the most optimistic for the business outlook in a decade.